Fall color time…

 4) soil applied fertilizer + foliar feed 1.91%

 While the foliar fert had a small effect, it’s important to note that, from a statistical standpoint, foliar fertilization did not significantly increase needle nitrogen concentration.
-Moreover, foliar feeding alone was not sufficient to overcome the nitrogen deficiency of the control trees.
-The main effect was from fertilizing the soil (actually container substrate is this case).
+Continue reading this article “Pop quiz answer”

 Pop quiz time!